CluedIn-io/CluedIn.Documentation/docs/020-deployment/020-kubernetes/020-kubernetes-sample-prerequisites.md

 - a local install of [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) configured to talk to the cluster
 - a local install of the CLI for [helm](https://helm.sh/).

-1. Create a service account.
-If you are using RBAC in your Kubernetes cluster you will need to grant permissions to *Tiller* for it to be able to create resources in the cluster.
-Check [Helm's documentation](https://helm.sh/docs/using_helm/#rbac).
-In test environments, you may consider just granting Tiller cluster admin permissions:

-    - Create a file with the following content

-        ```yaml
-        apiVersion: v1
-        kind: ServiceAccount
-        metadata:
-            name: tiller
-            namespace: kube-system
-        ---
-        apiVersion: rbac.authorization.k8s.io/v1
-        kind: ClusterRoleBinding
-        metadata:
-            name: tiller
-        roleRef:
-            apiGroup: rbac.authorization.k8s.io
-            kind: ClusterRole
-            name: cluster-admin
-        subjects:
-        -   kind: ServiceAccount
-            name: tiller
-            namespace: kube-system
-        ```
-        _In production scenarios you will have to be more restrictive with the permissions.
-See [Helm's documentation](https://helm.sh/docs/using_helm/#securing-your-helm-installation) for advice on security for production environments_

-    - Run `kubectl apply -f <path-of-file>` to create the role binding

-    If not using RBAC, you will need to run the following

-    ```powershell
-    kubectl create serviceaccount --namespace kube-system tiller

-    kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller

-    kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}
-    ```

-1. If using RBAC, execute `helm init --service-account tiller`.
-This will install *Tiller* in the cluster, so you can install helm charts directly.
-If not using RBAC, do not use the service account parameter.

 1. Install the ingress controller:
     ```powershell
     helm install stable/nginx-ingress \